Law Firm Answering Service

 Current-client calls mix with new intake and court-related calls.

-AfterEach caller is identified and routed to the right staff path.
+AfterEach caller is identified and sent to the right staff path.

 Staff return calls without knowing practice area, urgency, or deadline.